open-craft/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 master and fix breakages, as those would inevitably happen.
 Continuous deployment and some level of integration testing would also be required, as the volunteer(s) would need to be warned as soon as possible about failures.

-Close cooperation with the several engineering teams at edX would also need to be campaigned for: it would be best to have as much advance warning as possible of backward-incompatible changes coming downstream.
+Close cooperation with the several engineering teams at edX will be needed: it would be best to have advance warning of backward-incompatible changes.

 Criterion 5.
 Customization